kailash-manasarovar/statement/docs/timeline/2025/january.md

     - When a sexual abuse victim asks for help they are typically ignored, fastidiously disbelieved, sometimes even attacked, rarely heard.
     - It gets to the stage you realize you have to do everything for yourself.
     - You stop asking for help as it is a waste of time.
+    - It seems like the cult of the sexual predator is so powerful, and controls everyone's mind, that even your own family despises you.

 - I'm telling my story online and it is alarming some friends.
-- A Belgian friend is extremely concerned and says he'll come and help me but he then doesn't contact me for a few days.
+- A Belgian friend Nicos - who [I visited during EthCC](../2024/july.md#meeting-my-belgian-friend) is extremely concerned and says he'll come and help me but he then doesn't contact me for a few days.
+- He ghosts me, in fact, and when I message him he says something about his children.
+- What has he heard?
 - I ask Paul, my [old friend who connected with me the previous June](../2024/june.md#social-media-and-paul), if he will help me go to the police in Madrid, and help me move too.
 - He agrees.